LLNL/RAJAPerf/README.md

 ### Notes about 'problem size'

- * The Suite uses three notions of problem size: 'default', 'target', and 'run'.
+ * The Suite uses two types of problem size: 'default' and 'run'.
    Default is the problem size defined for a kernel and the size that will run if no runtime options are provided to run a different size.
-Target is the desired problem size based on runtime options.
 Run is the actual problem size that is run when the Suite executes.
  * The concept of problem size is subjective and can be interpreted differently depending on the kernel structure and what one is trying to measure.
 For example, problem size could refer to the amount of data needed to be stored